alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 16 august 2025 | 16:59
+## saturday, 16 august 2025 | 17:00
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-16, 16:45)
+Weather in Moscow (2025-08-16, 17:00)

-🌡️ Temp: 23.1°C (feels like 23.1°C) <br>
+🌡️ Temp: A pleasant 23.3°C (feels like 23.3°C) <br>
 ☁️ Condition: Cloudy <br>
-💨 Wind: Gentle SW breeze at 3.8 m/s, with gusts up to 6.6 m/s <br>
+💨 Wind: A light breeze from the Southwest at 3.2 m/s, with occasional gusts up to 5.6 m/s <br>
-💧 Humidity: 46% <br>
+💧 Humidity: Moderate at 46% <br>
-📉 Pressure: 1009 mb (sea level), 996 mb (surface) <br>
+📉 Pressure: Around 1009 mb (sea level) <br>
-☁️ Cloud cover: 81% (with cloud base at 4.4 km and ceiling at 5.1 km) <br>
+☁️ Cloud cover: 81%, with high clouds starting around 4 km <br>
-🌞 UV index: 1 (low) <br>
+👁️ Visibility: Excellent at 16 km <br>
-👁 Visibility: 16 km <br>
+☔ Precipitation: No rain expected <br>

-☁️ Calm and Cloudy Afternoon <br>
+☁️ Calm and Mild Afternoon <br>
-A pleasant, cloudy afternoon, perfect for a relaxed stroll or enjoying the gentle breeze.
-The air feels comfortable and clear.
+A perfectly mild afternoon unfolds under a gentle, cloudy sky.
+The air is still and comfortable, inviting a relaxed pace to the end of the day.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence